 Some of his reported cases include:

 Dennis has been active in numerous bar activities over the years.
-He currently serves as Chair of the Virginia State Bar’s Standing Committee on Legal Ethics and is an elected representative to the Virginia State Bar Council.
-In 2010-11 he served as President of the Virginia Association of Defense Attorneys and was on its Board of Directors for seven years.
-Dennis was also on the faculty of Virginia State Bar’s Professionalism Course taught to all newly admitted Virginia attorneys.
+He served on the Virginia State Bar’s Standing Committee on Legal Ethics and was Chair of the Committee from 2019-2022.
+Dennis was also an elected representative to the Virginia State Bar Council from 2012-2020.
+In 2010-2011 he served as President of the Virginia Association of Defense Attorneys and was on its Board of Directors for seven years.
+Dennis was also on the faculty of Virginia State Bar’s Professionalism Course taught to all newly admitted Virginia attorneys and currently serves on the Faculty for the same course taught to first year law students in Virginia.

 - Successfully defended an attorney a malpractice appeal before the Virginia Supreme Court where the court essentially held the client was not negligent.